 - Receive 70+ hours of training

 - Manage all aspects of case management

 - Maintain and expand partnerships with Schools, Prisons, and Police Departments

 AmeriCorps members, supervisors, and staff, are responsible for providing mediation services with radical inclusivity.
 While charging time to AmeriCorps we refrain from activities that create barriers for any service beneficiaries.
-It doesn’t matter who you voted for, who you pray to (or not), what protests you attend, or where you fall on the spectrum of any controversy – AmeriCorps services are inclusive.
+It doesn’t matter who you vote for, who you pray to (or not), what protests you attend, or where you fall on the spectrum of any controversy – AmeriCorps services are inclusive.
+Mediation is for everyone.
 For more details, please view AmeriCorps Prohibited Activities.